Sivnerof/CS253/Assignment-2/SOLUTIONS.md

     Is this a valid argument?
 (Yes/No) Why or why not?

+    > No. Inputs should be sanitized before being placed into the database but they should also be properly sanitized (encoded) for whatever context they will be placed in.
+For instance, if the context is into HTML then the output should be properly encoded for HTML.

 2. You and a friend decide to build an internal dashboard that will show real-time HTTP requests that are being sent by visitors to your site.
 The dashboard displays information about each HTTP request received by the web server, including the client's IP address, HTTP method, URL, query parameters, referrer URL, and user agent name.

     Incidentally, this is the exact set of information that most popular web servers like Nginx or Apache print into the server log files.
 Here is what one line from such a log file looks like: